-Nobel Prize-winning economists Franco Modigliani and Merton Miller stated that, in a perfect world with perfect capital markets, a business’s capital structure does not matter.
+Nobel Prize-winning economists Franco Modigliani and Merton Miller stated that in a perfect world with perfect capital markets, a business’s capital structure—equity and debt—does not matter.

 As every entrepreneur learns, however, we don’t live in a perfect world.
-The real world is fraught with complications, but that doesn’t mean the principles we learned in our corporate finance classes can’t be applied to our businesses.
+The real world is fraught with complications.
+At the end of the day, you need to have real cash in the bank to pay your bills.

-So, is it better to fund your business with debt or equity?
+So, is it better to fund your business by taking on debt (loans) or equity (giving shares of ownership in your company to stakeholders in return for operating cash)?
 As is often the case in a world of trade-offs, the answer lies somewhere in the middle.

 How much debt is too much for your small business?

-To understand the productive benefits of debt, you need to understand the concept of leverage.
+To understand the productive benefits of debt, start with understanding leverage.

 Governments commonly issue debt to pay for large-scale projects like bridges and tunnels.
 These projects can cost hundreds of millions of dollars, sums that only the largest metropolitans might have on hand, and most would be loath to spend all in one place.
-How would they be able to cover costs with money they don’t have?
+How can they cover costs with money they don’t have?

-Through leveraged borrowing, most governments will borrow this money with the promise to pay back lenders over time.
+Through leveraged borrowing—loans—most governments will borrow this money with the promise to pay back lenders over time.
 By borrowing money to fund infrastructure projects, these governments are effectively using leverage to grow.

 Too much debt can also have its pitfalls.
 Continuing our municipal analogy, bankruptcies in Detroit and Puerto Rico show the dangers of what too much debt can do to any entity.
 Below, we list some of the downsides to excessive debt financing.